focus-editor/focus/LOG.md

 - Investigate a crash when font size is too large - copy glyph to buffer segfaults

 # DONE
++ Show in the program title when it's running in debug mode
++ Support tabs (just draw them, not even necessarily wide, just draw in some way - but wide would be best)
++ Finish text input improvements
++ Bake fonts
++ Log errors into focus-log.txt, focus-log1.txt, ... in release mode
++ Jai tokenizer parses everything correctly
++ Figure out how to anti-alias rounded corners
++ Improve cursor: draw occluded letters on top
++ New open file dialog
++ Watch single open files (not in project folders) - but don't watch the containing folders because we don't want that
++ Adjust cursors in joint editors properly
++ Try to support tabs properly
++ Test the exe on different machines
 + Optimisation: with large files, disable selection highlights (because we're calculating them every frame when dragging)
 + Make sure move to empty line works on lines with just whitespace
 + Buffer ordering improvements: